 The 2014 Fortis Blue Horizon features an appealing color scheme with its bronze-toned dial (the brand prefers to call it “Metallic Brown”) that is nicely matched by a cognac-brown leather strap.
 The blue accents on the dial may look a bit ahem controversial, yet I must admit that this is one of the dressiest “pilot’s chronographs” that the Swiss brand has ever produced.
 Just try not to forget to get yourself a complementary set of good brown shoes.

 This new Fortis Blue Horizon Chronograph, for example, features a nice combination of skeletonized hands with finely sculpted Arabic numerals and applied hour markers that look in contrast over the extremely stylish bronze-toned dial.
-The blue elements here are, as you probably have already guessed, are painted with bright Superluminova substance.
+The blue elements here are, as you probably have already guessed, painted with bright Superluminova substance.

-By the way, the strange mix of brown and blue may look outrageous for some, however, the combination of colors has been successfully used not only for interiors of expensive cars (think Range Rover), but is also popular among good designers.
+By the way, the strange mix of brown and blue may look outrageous for some, however, the combination of colors has been successfully used not only for the interiors of expensive cars (think Range Rover), but is also popular among good designers.

-Okay, maybe the new member of the family does not look as gorgeous as the good old B42 with cream dial, but it certainly looks different from the current bunch.
+Okay, maybe the new member of the family does not look as gorgeous as the good old B42 with a cream dial, but it certainly looks different from the current bunch.
 Gone are the pilot-style hour and minute hands: there is now a pair of much sexier skeletonized indicators instead that are similar to those installed on the 2012 Hamilton Khaki Aviation Pilot.

-As another sign of class, the usual painted Arabic numerals and hour markers are replaced with applied ones that not only look more expensive giving the dial a certain depth but is also more contrast increasing the overall legibility.
+As another sign of class, the usual painted Arabic numerals and hour markers are replaced with applied ones that not only look more expensive giving the dial a certain depth but are also more contrast increasing the overall legibility.